Skip to content

 Junior Judge AdvocateO-1 to O-3 depending on creditEntryCore legal practice and military law

-Captain / MajorO-3 / O-4Early to mid-careerChief of justice, ADC, civil law, command advice
+Captain / MajorO-3 / O-4Early to mid-careerChief of justice, defense counsel, civil law, command advice

 Lieutenant ColonelO-5Senior field gradeStaff Judge Advocate and senior legal leadership

-ColonelO-6Senior career stageMajor legal command and headquarters roles
+ColonelO-6Senior career stageMajor command legal leadership and headquarters roles

 Promotion Drivers